 So, which species has the upper hand?

 Polar bears are generally larger.
 Male polar bears weigh an average of 770 to 1,500 pounds.
-The largest subspecies of brown bear, the Kodiak bear, has an average weight of 660 to 1,320 pounds.
+The largest subspecies of brown bears, the Kodiak bear, has an average weight of 660 to 1,320 pounds.
 Male grizzly bears whose range overlaps with polar bears average closer to 400 to 790 pounds.
 The largest polar bear ever recorded weighed 2,209 pounds, while few grizzly bears on record weigh more than 1,700 pounds.

-Polar bears have enormous paws that helps them walk along ice.
+Polar bears have enormous paws that help them walk along the ice.
 This makes their claws shorter and sharper.
 If the two were hitting each other with their claws, it’s likely the brown bear would have the advantage as their claws are more adapted to swiping.

 If a battle between grizzlies and polar bears turned into a wrestling match, the advantage could swing to polar bears.
 When polar bear males battle (playfully or not), they tend to wrestle and bite at each other’s necks.